Syn.: Digitalis ambigua Murray

 Distribution: Southern, Middle and Eastern Europe, Asia Minor and Western Siberia, and it has been introduced into North America.

-Habitat: It grows in deciduous woods and glades, on mountain meadows, from foothills to mountains.
+Ecology: It grows in deciduous woods and glades, on mountain meadows, from foothills to mountains.
+Flowers from June to August.

-Description: A perennial herb with an erect and unbranched stem, 30–120 cm high.
+Description: A perennial herb with an erect and unbranched stem, 30–120 cm tall.
 The leaves are lanceolate, up to 25 cm long, with toothed margin.
 The flowers are large, in a long spike, the corolla is tubular, yellow on the outside, mottled brown on the inside.
-Flowers from June to August.
 The fruit is a capsule.

-Threat and Protection: The Large Yellow Foxglove is a protected plant in some countries (e. g.
+Threat and protection: The Large Yellow Foxglove is a protected plant in some countries (e. g.
 Germany).

 Note: All parts of the plant contain a poisonous glycosides (digitalin), these glycosides affect the heart and circulation.

-These images were taken in Czechia, Hrubý Jeseník and Brno (dates: from 20.
+These images were taken in Czechia, Hrubý Jeseník and Brno (from 20.
 5. to 20.
 7. 2003).